New Holland Market

-In 2009, Pacolet Milliken Enterprises, Inc. asked McMillan Pazdan Smith and Pond Ecos to develop a conceptual master plan for lands surrounding the current Milliken & Company plant in the New Holland community near Gainesville, GA.
+Pacolet Milliken Enterprises, Inc. commissioned McMillan Pazdan Smith and Pond Ecos to develop a conceptual master plan for lands surrounding the current Milliken & Company plant in the New Holland community near Gainesville, GA.
 The client’s vision was to revitalize a historic community and foster growth by creating a more livable, economically vibrant place to sustainably meet the needs of Greater Gainesville.
-In keeping with the values of the Milliken family and its family of companies, the plan was collaborative, flexible, pragmatic and ecologically sound.
+In keeping with the values of the Milliken family and its group of companies, the plan was collaborative, flexible, pragmatic, and ecologically sound.

-The design study led to the identification of districts and brainstorming of potential uses.
+Our design study led to the identification of districts and brainstorming for potential uses.
 While retail and multi-family development opportunities were being pursued on the northeast and southwest ends of the New Holland community, the Mill Site and East Mill Site remained areas with much potential, but no clear direction.
-The design team proposed appropriate uses for the districts identified for revitalization and developed specific concept designs for the East Mill site.
+The team proposed appropriate use in the districts that were identified for revitalization and developed specific concept designs for the East Mill site.

-As a result, the comprehensive master plan included the revised version of New Holland Market, a master plan of the East Mill Site and case studies and perspective vignettes, which gave visual interpretation to the proposed concepts.
+As a result, the comprehensive master plan included the revised 151,500 SF version of New Holland Market, a master plan of the East Mill Site, and case studies and perspective vignettes, which gave visual interpretation to the proposed concepts.